jj-studio/Backbone-JJRelational/README.md

 <a name="how-to-use" />
 ## How to use
-When defining your models, simply extend from `Backbone.JJRelationalModel` instead of the regular `Backbone.Model` and define a property named `storeIdentifier` and a property named `relations`, whick takes an array of objects containing your relational options.
+When defining your models, simply extend from `Backbone.JJRelationalModel` instead of the regular `Backbone.Model` and define a property named `storeIdentifier` and a property named `relations`, which takes an array of objects containing your relational options.
 Each defined relational options object must at least contain `type`, `relatedModel`, `key` and `reverseKey`.
-For each specified relation, you must define the reverse relation on the other side.
+For each specified relation, you must define the reverse relation on the other side. __This is very important__, if you want JJRelational to work properly.
 Let's take a closer look at this.

 ### storeIdentifier